 WHAT WILL YOU LEARN IN THE NEW YORK

 You’ll learn the resonance (voice placement), inflections, and pronunciation of the “General American” or “American Non-Regional” accent.
 You’ll use a program Dr. Stern developed specifically for those who grew up with New York City speech.
 Here’s the program’s sequence of instruction.

 - Lesson 1 teaches the mouth-movement style that generates the mid-mouth non-regional resonance.
 This new style contrasts with the aggressive low-front mouth movements and focus of NYC speech.

 - The 2nd Lesson helps you generate non-New York vowel pronunciations directly out of the new mouth movements and posture.

-- Lesson 3 teaches the non-regional R sound when it comes after vowels.
+- Lesson 3 for New York accent reduction teaches the non-regional R sound when it comes after vowels.
 This is in direct contrast to the New York accent’s non-rhotic or dropped R’s.

 - The Final Lesson concentrates on a few consonants.
 Then it puts the non-regional accent together in several drill passages.
 The coached drill first reminds you about the resonance.
 Then, it walks you through target pronunciations phrase by phrase before leading you toward a normal speaking pace.

 Folks often ask me exactly where in the USA people speak American English “without an accent.”
 WELL!
 Pretty much all Americans grow up speaking a local accent.
 It’s just that we call some of those variations “no accent” or “non-regional accents.”
 So, for better or worse, here’s what I mean by that term.